 We have been told many times that fear should be dismissed as quickly as it comes, that it is only there to steal our peace.
 But after watching Apocalypto again, I keep wondering maybe that isn’t true all the time.

 What if Jaguar Paw had allowed that fear to make him ask more questions from the refugees?
 Maybe he would have been able to prepare his men to fight the marauders, or had enough time to evacuate the villagers before the marauders came.
 What if I had allowed that fear to guide me to take a closer look at all the red flags in that relationship?
-Maybe I would have protected myself better and wouldn’t have been so hurt by their betrayal?
+Maybe I would have protected myself better and wouldn’t have been so hurt?

 Sometimes, fear like many other emotions can be an internal compass that directs us to an issue that we need to resolve.
-For instance, if you hear a sound coming from your car and fear that your car will break down on the road, don’t just dismiss it.
-Stop, take a look at the engine and be sure everything is working as it should.
+For instance, if you fear that your car will break down on the road, don’t just dismiss it.
+Stop, take a look at it and be sure everything is working as it should.
 If everything is working well and there is no cause for alarm, then you can dismiss the fear.